Dangerous Goods Jewellery is made by Hannah Davis-Gray in Tāmaki Makaurau, Aotearoa - Auckland, New Zealand.

 As a self-taught jeweller, Hannah's pieces embody experimentation and excitement.
 She is inspired by found objects, collecting practices, sculpture, nature, humour and popular jewellery symbols.

 Dangerous Goods Jewellery acknowledges the ethical and environmental issues surrounding mining and jewellery production, and endeavours to create each piece as sustainably and ethically as possible.
 Each piece is made by hand with minimal waste, favouring a simple tool set and local resources.
-Hannah's pieces are cast in recycled sterling silver at Regal in Mt Eden.
+Hannah's pieces are cast in 925 sterling silver at Regal in Mt Eden, this silver is mostly recycled however Regal occasionally adds newly minted silver when needed.
 All offcuts and filings are recycled back to Regal.

 Hannah graduated with a Bachelor of Fine Arts (Honors) from Elam School of Fine Arts in 2018.